Sarah E. DeMartini, Co-chair and Incoming SECC Representative to the Governing Council

-Robey B. Champine, Co-chair and Incoming SECC Representative to the Governing Council
+Robey B. Champine, Co-chair and Outgoing SECC Representative to the Governing Council

 I am Co-Chair of the Student and Early Career Council (SECC) and the SECC representative to the Governing Council.
 From 2015-2017, I was the SECC representative to the Science and Social Policy Committee.
 I am an Assistant Professor of Public Health at Michigan State University and a Research Affiliate at the Yale School of Medicine.
 I earned my doctorate in Child Study and Human Development from Tufts University and completed my NIH T32 postdoctoral training at Yale and the Child Health and Development Institute of Connecticut.
 In partnership with stakeholders, my program of research examines how community programs (e.g., trauma-informed initiatives) help to prevent risk and promote thriving among youth, families, and communities exposed to adversity.
 Prior to earning my doctorate, I was a Radcliffe/Rappaport Doctoral Policy Fellow at the Harvard Kennedy School and a psychological and behavioral analyst for the Federal Bureau of Investigation (FBI).

-Fiorella Carlos Chavez, Equity and Justice Committee, Incoming Representative
+Fiorella Carlos Chavez, Equity and Justice Committee, Outgoing Representative

 Fiorella L. Carlos Chavez is a postdoctoral fellow in the Department of Human Development and Family Science at the University of Missouri, Columbia.
 She earned her Ph.D. in Human Development and Family Science from Florida State University.
 Her research examines: (1) the implications of family, work, and cultural-related stressors on Latino migrant youth’ mental health and development, and (2) the health effects of household food insecurity among Latino/a families.
 Her dissertation focused on understanding the individual and family expectations contributing to Latino youth migration and entrance into the U.S. agriculture, and the psychological consequences of that decision.
 Her postdoctoral work focuses on identifying protective factors (e.g., prosocial behaviors, familism, religiosity, coping mechanisms, and resiliency) for positive development and well-being among Latino migrant youth.
 At her mixed-methods lab, Dr. Carlos Chavez serves as research mentor for underrepresented college students.
 She has been awarded with the 2019 SRCD Latino Caucus Dissertation Award.

-Lauren Mims, Ethnic & Racial Issues Committee, Incoming Representative
+Lauren Mims, Ethnic & Racial Issues Committee, Outgoing Representative

 Lauren Mims is a doctoral candidate in Educational Psychology: Applied Developmental Science at the University of Virginia.
 Her work examines how schooling environments influence how youth, particularly Black girls, learn and develop their identities.
 Her dissertation, Meeting Black Girls on the Moon, employs a qualitative approach to elevate the unique experiences of Black girls in contemporary public schools and to identify key features of Black girl’s social ecologies that relate to psychosocial and academic well-being.
 Lauren aims to construct policies and practices and develop new theoretical frameworks capable of better understanding and addressing the challenges faced by Black youth, particularly in systems of education.
 Lauren was formerly Assistant Director of the White House Initiative on Educational Excellence for African Americans during the Obama Administration.
 Lauren obtained a M.A. in Child Development from Tufts University in 2014 and a B.A. in English and Psychology from the University of Virginia in 2012.